riceissa/craftinginterpreters/README.md

 ## Bytecode virtual machine

 There are two versions of the bytecode virtual machine.

-One is the C version from the book, which I am copying as I read along.
+* One is the C version from the book, which I am copying as I read along.
 This version lives in the `cbytecode/` directory of the repo.

-The other version is written in Rust, and lives in the `bytecode/` directory of the repo.
+* The other version is written in Rust, and lives in the `bytecode/` directory of the repo.
 The Rust version is cheating a little, by using standard data structures available in the language such as the `Vec` type for dynamic arrays.
+(I originally intended to implement my own version of `Vec` and other data structures, but it clearly became apparent that this was going to be way too much work because the compiler really doesn't want you to do "unsafe" things, and I was getting very tricky errors and couldn't even compile my code.
+This is my first time using Rust, so I am hopeful I can come back and maybe add in my own implementations later on.)
+This means
-This means that I don't really do any memory management, instead relying on Rust's RAII for memory management.
+that I don't really do any memory management, instead relying on Rust's RAII for memory management.
 (To be clear, I am skeptical of RAII, but I am trying my best to go along with the language's idioms since this is my first time using